getditto/sample-authentication-permissions/server/configurable/README.md

 Here we provide an example of using the [quickstart app](https://github.com/getditto/quickstart) along with the configurable authentication webhook.

 ## Example configuration
 In this example we have three potential user roles: `admin`, `standardUser`, and `guest`.
 The `admin` role has full permissions, while the `standardUser` and `guest` roles have limited permissions to read and write only one specific task.
+It is also the case that the expiration time is expected to be provided in the JWT in the `exp` field as a unix timestamp.

 ```json
 {